MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 - How the data will be segmented after users sign in?
 - How will my users find my site?

 Answering these questions will help guide discussions as you embark on your project.
-Each project has unique needs and not all elements discussed will be required in every use case.

 ## Audience